lachrimae/datastructures/README.md

 # `datastructures`
 I created this project to brush up on my C++ and datastructures skills.
 The `main()` function gathers up the tests in `test/` and runs them all.

+This project is a work in progress, I'm currently working on the B-tree map.
+Over time I want to add additional datastructures like graphs, tries, etc.

 # Building and running
 ```bash
 meson setup build